 Jordan is in the Middle East, northwest of Saudi Arabia.
 The climate is mostly arid desert with a rainy season in the west.
 The official language is Arabic.
 English is widely spoken at all levels of society, including by taxi drivers and hotel staff.
 Other European languages are less commonly understood.
 It is appreciated if an attempt is made to use a few basic greetings and other words.
 Visitors are advised to learn the pronunciation of place names, particularly districts of Amman.
 The main religion is Islam.
 The economy of Jordan is small with limited natural resources, but has improved much since its inception as a country.
 Jordan's economic resource base centres on phosphates, potash, and their fertilizer derivatives; tourism; overseas remittances; and foreign aid.
 Jordanians are generally happy to act as hosts and guides, and are most willing to inform visitors about their traditions and culture.
 Attitudes towards businesswomen are conservative and female expatriates may occasionally encounter patronising attitudes from Jordanian male counterparts.
 Business meetings are formal and business suits are appropriate for expatriates.
 Businesswomen can travel alone on business to Jordan.
 The working week is Sunday to Thursday.
 The security risk for expatriates in Jordan is low, but medium in the North-eastern border area with Iraq and the border area with Syria.
 Risks include petty crime in crowded areas, car theft, burglaries, traffic accidents, protests (that do not impact expatriates much), and terrorism.
 Expatriates should be cautious not to offend local culture and religious sensitivities with regard to dress and behaviour.
 The currency of Jordan is the Jordanian Dinar (JOD).
 ATMs are available in Amman but less so in the rest of the country.
 Medical facilities outside Amman are basic.
 Middle East respiratory syndrome coronavirus has been reported.
-The population of Jordan is 10 Million (2018 est.), while the inflation rate (CPI) is 4.6% for Jordan as at April 2018.
-For a single Expat, the personal income tax rate in Jordan is progressive up to 20%.
+The population of Jordan is 10 Million (2018 est.), while the inflation rate (CPI) is 5.3% for Jordan as at August 2018.
+Xpatulator Hypothetical Tax for Jordan is based on the current personal income tax rates which are progressive up to 20%.

 Cost Of Living